 We review hotels in Ottawa in Ontario, Canada with the best club or executive lounges along with the best airport lounge at Ottawa Macdonald-Cartier International Airport Lounges YOW.
-Whether you are travelling as a couple, a family or a business traveller, by reviewing each of these club lounges, in turn, I conclude which hotel club lounge comes in at the top and which hotel I would select as having the best club lounge in Ottawa.
+Whether you are traveling as a couple, a family or a business traveler, by reviewing each of these club lounges, in turn, I conclude which hotel club lounge comes in at the top and which hotel I would select as having the best club lounge in Ottawa.

 Canada’s cosmopolitan capital, Ottawa never sleeps.
 Ottawa is a small city and easy to navigate on foot.
-Visit in the summer and enjoy a packed programme of musical events including the RBC Ottawa Bluesfest in July, which features more than 220 international musical acts and welcomes more than 300,000 visitors each year, and Ottawa Chamberfest, the world’s largest chamber music festival along with the electronic music festival Escapade in June and Music and Beyond in July, the festival which cheekily explores links between classical music and other art forms and cultural disciplines.
+Visit in the summer and enjoy a packed program of musical events including the RBC Ottawa Bluesfest in July, which features more than 220 international musical acts and welcomes more than 300,000 visitors each year, and Ottawa Chamberfest, the world’s largest chamber music festival along with the electronic music festival Escapade in June and Music and Beyond in July, the festival which cheekily explores links between classical music and other art forms and cultural disciplines.

 In the summer you can also enjoy outdoor activities and events on Parliament Hill such as the Changing of the Guard ceremony, Canada Day celebrations, weekly Yoga on Parliament Hill sessions, and the Sound and Light Show which takes place as per usual on the front lawn of Parliament Hill.

 ByWard Market is a new food hall concept at Queen St. Fare and is also worth a visit.
 The capital’s new foodie destination has been causing a stir since debuting last December adjacent to the new Parliament Station stop on the soon-to-open Light Rail Transit system’s Confederation Line.
-With a capacity of 390, Queen St. Fare’s offering spans from craft beer and cocktails to international cuisine, from Mexican and Vietnamese to burgers, backed by regular live music events and a robust environmental policy.
+With a capacity of 390, Queen St. Fare’s offering spans from craft beer and cocktails to international cuisine, from Mexican and Vietnamese to burgers, backed by regular live music events and robust environmental policy.

 If you want to stay in luxury in Ottawa, you should stay at one of the best luxury hotels which include the Fairmont Ottawa, which is probably the most luxurious hotel option in Ottawa with a price tag to match, plus it has a club lounge.
 The Andaz Ottawa and the Westin Ottawa are also your best Hyatt and Marriott chain hotel choices in Ottawa but neither have a club lounge.
 It is worth noting that because this is a working city, hotels in downtown Ottawa tend to be cheaper on weekends.

 Wherever you decide to stay, Ottawa Canada, or elsewhere, book via our luxury travel concierge.
-We offer free upgrades, free breakfasts and free perks at hotels including the Four Seasons, Park Hyatt, Ritz Carlton, InterContinental and more at no extra cost.
+We offer free upgrades, free breakfasts, and free perks at hotels including the Four Seasons, Park Hyatt, Ritz Carlton, InterContinental, and more at no extra cost.

 I have compiled a list below containing the club lounges available across luxury hotels in Ottawa.
 I list the lounges that I consider to be the best of the best.
 I will be reviewing each of these hotel club lounges in detail in turn, so that you know what you’ll get if you book a room with club lounge access, or get upgraded to a club lounge for free because of your loyalty status.